 - Peaks Island CouncilFormer Executive Member

-Ted Kelleher is a business, transactional, and real estate lawyer with broad experience representing a diverse variety of businesses.
-Over the close to twenty five years he has been practicing at Drummond Woodsum, he has been a trusted advisor to companies both large and small, ranging from start-ups to large, long established, national businesses.
-He has counseled clients on business sales and acquisitions, commercial loans, equity financings, real estate transactions, intellectual property issues and many other transactional and contract matters.
+Ted Kelleher focuses his practice on corporate, regulated substances, and real estate law.
+In his role, he advises a wide range of clients including marijuana related businesses, housing developers, nonprofits, lenders, Tribal Nations, businesses, and municipalities.
+For close to 30 years, Ted has been a trusted advisor to companies both large and small, ranging from start-ups to large, long established, national businesses.
+He regularly advises clients on business sales and acquisitions, commercial loans, equity financings, real estate transactions, intellectual property issues and many other transactional and contract matters.

-Ted is also one of leading experts in New England on the use of federal tax credit programs in the development of real estate projects.
-In particular, Ted is recognized as a leader in the field of developing affordable housing using the federal Low Income Housing Tax Credit program.
-He has successfully represented private and non-profit developers in the financing and construction of hundreds of units of affordable housing in Maine, New Hampshire and elsewhere in the United States.
-He also has deep expertise in the use of historic rehabilitation tax credits and the New Markets Tax Credit program.
+Ted also has substantial experience using the federal Low Income Housing Tax Credit Program to develop affordable housing.
+Ted has successfully represented private and non-profit developers in the financing and construction of hundreds of units of affordable housing in Maine and New Hampshire.
+Ted also specializes in the use of historic rehabilitation tax credits and the New Markets Tax Credit Program.